- It is a liquid-filled cavity lined with epithelium. It develops in a pre-existing periapical granuloma

 - well corticated if longstanding

-- The radiopaque border is continuous with the lamina dura of the associated tooth.
+- The radiopaque border continuous with the Lamina Dura of the associated tooth.
 The apex of the tooth can frequently be identified within the lesion.

-- The adjacent teeth can be displaced but rarely resorbed.
+- The adjacent teeth can be displaced but are rarely resorbed.